BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_12.md

 We can *finally* purchase Blast Powder.
 Get a ton of it so we can later backtrack to use it to get items and such.

-!shop("The Underground Shop (Right)", ["Oval Stone", "Sticky Barb", "Charcoal", "Light Ball", "Stick", "Float Stone", "Binding Band"])
+!shop("The Underground Shop (Right)", ["Oval Stone", "Sticky Barb", "Charcoal", "Light Ball", "Leek", "Float Stone", "Binding Band"])

+Pricey as they are, we are eventually going to need 12 Charcoal for a quest later.

 Go to the left.
 Inside the Pokemon Center, you can start the *Particia's Letter* quest.
 Drop the letter in the mailbox by the lift then return to Particia to finish the quest.